bjuppa/com-plain-date/README.md

-Plain-time objects adhere to a [contract](https://deno.land/x/complaindate/mod.ts?s=ComPlainTime) and have four numeric properties (`hour`, `minute`, `second`, and `millisecond`), that may be used for operations, but they are surprisingly uncommon.
-The `iso` property is a string in the format `Thh:mm:ss.sss` that is mostly used for technical purposes.
+Plain-time objects adhere to a [contract](https://deno.land/x/complaindate/mod.ts?s=ComPlainTime) and have four numeric properties (`hour`, `minute`, `second`, and `millisecond`), that may be used for operations, but those are surprisingly uncommon.

 For display,
 [string coercion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#string_coercion)
 will give the shortest of the formats `hh:mm` / `hh:mm:ss` / `hh:mm:ss.sss`
-depending on the resolution of the specific plain-time.
-Of course, the `toLocaleString` method is best for controlled formatting in user interfaces.
+depending on the resolution of the specific plain-time, but the `toLocaleString` method is best for controlled formatting in user interfaces.

 ## Quick example